KajaBraz/NextWordPredictor/README.md

 The users are given suggestions of possible next words and in case their needs are not met, they may type their own word.

+To run the program, you have to execute the "main.py" file.

 ![obraz](https://user-images.githubusercontent.com/58611238/185006447-aebe399c-5953-41d5-9296-a873f99a6450.png)